こそ is a rather straightforward particle to understand, but its usage is a little tricky.

 If you strive like him, you’ll be able to go to Tokyo University.

-こそ strongly emphasizes a person, thing, or situation in the sense of ほかでもなくこれなのだ.
-It can be seen after nouns (especially those concerning people), time phrases, Verb＋て, and the連用形 of verbs.
+こそ strongly emphasizes what precedes it similarly to the words "certainly" and "indeed."
+It can be seen after nouns (especially those concerning people), time phrases, Verb＋て, and the 連用形 of verbs.

 The entrepreneurial spirit is certainly the least risky road to take.